 The Chilling Effect: The Risks of Not Using Crypto

-When banks turn away viable virtual asset businesses there is a detrimental effect on the blockchain economy.
+When banks turn away viable The term "virtual asset" refers to any digital representatio...
+More businesses there is a detrimental effect on the blockchain economy.
 Once rejected by banks, these businesses may risk forcing crypto firms to hide their transactions as well as the true nature of their businesses.
 In doing so, banks create multi-billion-dollar blind spots that prevent them from fully assessing and understanding their risk exposure.
 On the other hand, banks looking to actively onboard virtual asset customers or begin offering crypto custody services can fail to fully assess the risks that come with these services if using the wrong tools.

 If you’re looking to understand what is needed to better integrate crypto into the traditional banking sector be sure to check out our blog on Best Practices for Monitoring Virtual Currency-Related Transactions at Your Bank.